jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 Libraries can only be used as a whole.

 ```
-from './path/to/location.jv' use { MyDomainLibrary }; // only use the named library, access via qualified name
+use { MyDomainLibrary } from './path/to/location.jv'; // only use the named library, access via qualified name
-from './path/to/location.jv' use {
+use {
   MyDomainLibrary1,
   MyDomainLibrary1
-}; // only use the named libraries, access via qualified name
+} from './path/to/location.jv'; // only use the named libraries, access via qualified name
-from './path/to/location.jv' use { MyDomainLibrary called MyLibraryAlias} // only use the named library, access via qualified name using the alias
+use { MyDomainLibrary called MyLibraryAlias} from './path/to/location.jv'; // only use the named library, access via qualified name using the alias
 ```

 References to these used elements is by their qualified name (unless altered by an alias).